-- Remove the tomatoes from the sauce and place into a blender (or bowl if using an immersion blender)
+- Remove the tomatoes from the sauce and place them into a blender (or bowl if using an immersion blender).

 - Pulse until the sauce is chunky or smooth, depending on your preference.
 To thin, if needed, add 1 tablespoon of the sauce from the can at a time (I don't use any).